 It takes proper recognition of the actions needed to eat each day.
 One needs to purchase food, so one needs to have income.
 To have money, one needs to work, etc. This statement is a given for anyone in a proper state of mind.

 But the drug-addicted individual does not think this way.
 They are constantly bothered by the need for another high, buzz, rush, numbness, thrill, etc. Therefore, they depend on a clear-minded relative to aid in the important actions to make it to tomorrow.

-You will often hear the addicted person state: “no one ever listens” or “no one cares.”
-Usually due to some agency, a friend, or a relative telling the person what is wrong with them.
-“What is wrong with you!”, “Don’t you see your life going to pieces?”
+You will often hear the addicted person state: “No one ever listens” or “No one cares.”
+Usually, it is due to some agency, a friend, or a relative telling the person what is wrong with them.
+“What is wrong with you!”
+“Don’t you see your life going to pieces?”

-You can be sure the abuser is quite aware that something is wrong, just as you are.
+You can be sure the misuser is quite aware that something is wrong, just as you are.
 There is no need to tell the person your “opinion” of what is wrong.
 It can only set things back.
 This person needs others to take a moment and “listen” (when they are sober.)
-Helping an addicted person is listening to what the person has to say.
+Helping someone is listening to what the person has to say.
 You may be surprised at what you will discover.
-You can get more details on the topic of helping someone with addiction here.
+Find out more on the dos and don’ts of approaching a loved one.